To apply to practise on your own account as a barrister and solicitor you must:

 Applications under Regulation 12A

-If you do not meet the “required minimum amount of recent legal experience” in New Zealand criterion in regulation 12(3) of the Practice Rules, you may apply to be considered under regulation 12A of the Practice Rules – special circumstances.
+If you do not meet the “required minimum amount of recent legal experience” in New Zealand criterion in regulation 12(3) of the Practice Rules, you may apply to be considered under regulation 12A of the Practice Rules.

-Applications for approval under regulation 12A of the Practice Rules will be referred to the Practice Approval Committee (PAC) for a decision.
-Therefore please allow more time for these applications.
+In some cases, applications for approval under regulation 12A of the Practice Rules may be referred to the Practice Approval Committee (PAC) for a decision.
+If this is the case, you will be informed before your application is referred and you will need to allow more time for processing.

 Advertising of name